 Alimony is considered income in the state of Utah.
 For as long as you pay alimony, it is tax deductible.
 The receiving spouse must claim the alimony as income on his or her tax returns.

-Contact Your Divorce Attorney in Utah
+Choose an Experienced Divorce Property Division Attorney in Utah